Healthy Swiss Cheese Plant (Monstera deliciosa) in bright indirect, also known as Swiss Cheese Plant

 Process

 Water method shows roots in 3-6 weeks; soil takes 4-8 weeks.
-For faster rooting, use rooting hormone on soil cuttings.
+In practice, for faster rooting, use rooting hormone on soil cuttings.

 Pitfalls

-Cutting without a node won't root.
-Overwatering causes stem rot.
+A practical check: cutting without a node won't root.
+In practice, overwatering causes stem rot.

 💡